danwhitston/parse_log/README.md

 * `lib/path_list.rb` - PathList class stores and summarises the paths and visits by individual IP addresses
 * `lib/report.rb` - Report class inserts list summaries into a template for output to the console

-Creating individual PathItem objects for each path in the PathList object would result in better-formed OO code as IP address storage for each path arguably violates SRP, but I suspect the weight of creating a new class instance for every path in a log file would reduce the code's efficiency.
+Creating individual PathItem objects for each path in the PathList object would result in better-formed OO code as IP address storage for each path arguably violates SRP.
+This is also true for what would be the LineParser object inside the Parser module.
+I suspect the weight of creating a new class instance for every path in a log file would reduce the code's efficiency, although I haven't load-tested to confirm this yet.

 ## Development tasks